- Export now includes notes

 When clicking a checkbox, that task is marked as complete.
 You can toggle whether to show complete tasks from the menu (View) or by clicking the bar between Add and Export buttons.

-Double-click a task to jump to Sessions-view.
+Double-click a task or click the arrow next to a task's name to open the Sessions-view.
 Read more about Sessions-view in the next section.

 Status bar also shows a summed time, when there are multiple selected tasks.

-Sessions are created when you start and stop timing a task.
+A session is created everytime when you start and stop timing a task.
 It's also possible to manually create a session by clicking the Add-button (＋).

 By selecting a session, a session-editor will pop up, letting you edit its details.

-From this view you can switch between viewing task's sessions or properties by clicking the toggle buttons on the bottom-right.
+From this view you can also switch between viewing task's sessions or editing task's properties by clicking the toggle buttons on the bottom-right.